Alekseyyy/OpMinneapolis/README.md

 # 1337 af anonymoose DDoS Skript

 ~~Greetings we are @AnonOpUSA and @YourAnonS0u1; This is the guide to use this tool..
 My gift to you :)~~ fuck dat noise, the 1337 af Russian haxx0r [Aleksey](https://twitter.com/EpsilonCalculus) is rewriting this shit mothafucka!
+I was able to reduce the LoC from 1758 down to ~~261~~ 251!
 In the event that u want 2 use the original (and I don't blame u cos it's dope af), see [their original GitHub repo](https://github.com/HLoTW/OpMinneapolis).

 ## install dem dependencies mahboi